CoolSunflower/SML_WebScraping/refs/DevelopmentWorkflow.md

 | Content (on article page) | `.entry-content p`, `.article-body` |

 To verify this works add a new entry in parse-test in variable `siteConfigs` with appropriate tags extracted from Inspect Element and verify by running using: `node test/parse-test.js <siteKey>` to ensure output matches what you expect from values on the website.

+Tips:
+1) For identifying block containers in index use inspect element
+2) For article pages, goal is to find most specific set of nested elements and class tags such that we can get the title and content parts.
+In these chains try to include only what you think may remain constant even if the site gets updated.
+Use removeSelectors for elements that occur inside those specific nested elements if they are intefering.

 ---